carasiov/active_learning/README.md

 ## Working with This Codebase

 For how to navigate the documentation network effectively, understand what to trust when information conflicts, and learn implicit knowledge not obvious from linear reading, see **[AGENTS.md](AGENTS.md)**.

+### Dataset Defaults
+- Experiment configs now load the full 70k MNIST dataset by default (downloaded via OpenML and cached locally).
+- To force the lighter sklearn digits fallback (needed only for fully offline CI), set `data.dataset_variant: "digits"` in your config.
+- The experiment runner records which dataset source was used in the run header so reports remain self-describing.